Prz901/nike-temp/README.md

-## A simple project using TailwindCss
+## A simple template to study animation of border and hovers using TailwindCss and pure css